San Prospero, Reggio Emilia: Interior

 The fifth altarpiece on the right, in the chapel originally belonging to the Pratonero family, originally displayed the Correggio masterpiece of La Notte (1522), also called the Nativity or Holy Night.
 Documentation shows that by 1587, the Dukes of Modena desired the painting.
 Ultimately, in 1640, the painting was absconded from the chapel by the Duke Francesco I d'Este for his private collection, a sacrilege which generated a local uproar.
 A copy for this chapel was painted by Jean Boulanger.
 La Notte was sold in 1745 to the Duke of Saxony, and is now found in the Dresden Gallery.

 In the right transept, on the west wall, is a canvas depicting the Madonna and St Matthew, a copy also by Jean Boulanger of the original by Annibale Carracci, which was also sold to the Dresden Gemaldegalerie.
 Below that painting is a Burial of Christ by Lodovico Parisetti.
 On the main altar of the transept is a Madonna and Child (1555) by Prospero Sogari.
 In the first chapel on the right of the presbytery are three statues of saints, attributed to Nicola Sampolo.

 The main altar in the presbytery is said to contain the relics of the patron saint.
 The ceiling fresco depicts a Glory of Saints Prosper and Venerius (1597–1598) by Camillo Procaccini.
 In the apse are a Last Judgement and below a Deposition.
 The paintings depicting the Resurrection of the son of the Widow of Naim and the Fall of Jezebel (1589) were painted by Bernardino Campi.
 The cupola decoration with a second Glory of St Prosper (1885) is attributed to Giulio Ferrari.

 The second altar on the left has an altarpiece by Francesco Stringa depicting the Madonna and Saints.
 The ceiling of this chapel was frescoed by Pietro Desani.
 The third altar on the left has an altarpiece by Orazio Talami depicting the Cathedra of St Peter.
 The fifth altar on the left has a canvas depicting the Madonna and Child with St Apollonia attributed to Denis Calvaert.
 The sixth altarpiece on the right is a Holy Family by Alessandro Tiarini.
 A St Paul on the Road to Tarsus was painted by Bernardino Zacchetti.

 In the left transept is a baptismal font; and Crucifix by Prospero Sogari.
-In addition th3 Funeral Monument of Ruffino Gabbioneta (1527), the governor of the city under Leo X, was sculpted by Bartolomeo Spani.
+In addition the Funeral Monument of Ruffino Gabbioneta (1527), the governor of the city under Leo X, was sculpted by Bartolomeo Spani.